 - Keep your skin hydrated.
 Gels containing aloe vera are a great option that cool and moisturize sunburned skin.
 Reapply them frequently.

 - Hydrate internally.
-Sunburned skin essentially sucks the fluids from your body to the skin’s surface in a sort of emergency response, according to the American Academy of Dermatology.
+Sunburned skin essentially draws the fluids from your body to the skin’s surface in a sort of emergency response, according to the American Academy of Dermatology.
 Prevent dehydration by drinking plenty of water.

 - Let blisters heal naturally.
 If your skin blisters, treat it gently and don’t manually peel your dead skin off.